I've had a sports complex for a long time, and now you're gonna hear about it.

 #41 – No doubt that Keith Byars was a solid player, but in a close call, this top spot goes to Randy Logan.
 He was a fixture of the Eagles’ secondary for a decade and ranks tenth in interceptions in team history.
 Logan didn’t miss a game in the first nine seasons of his career.

 #42 – There’s a couple things I can’t believe here.
 First, that Kurt Coleman is the best #42 the Eagles have had.
-Secondly, that he’s already been off the team for nine years.
+Secondly, that he’s already been off the team for 12 years.
 I could have sworn he was just here like last week.
 Finally, why do I even bother continuing this list when this is what I have to deal with?
 Still, let’s keep going.

 #43 – I will plead ignorance on knowing anything about Roynell Young, but apparently he was pretty good, and so he’s the winner at this number.
 Playing his entire nine-year NFL career in Kelly Green, the former first round pick from 1980 made one Pro Bowl and actually tied the aforementioned Randy Logan in career interceptions with the team.
 Mighty mouse Darren Sproles makes this a pretty close race, but I can’t justify putting him at the top.